pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "I never wanted to be masculine," she said softly, her gaze still fixed on the waves.
 "I hated my body.
 I hated how I looked.
 I just wanted to be a beautiful princess."
 A pause.
 "I surround myself with pink because girls look so beautiful in it.
 But apparently, I'm not one of them."

 "You look beautiful in pink," slipped out before I could filter my thoughts.
 Immediately, I wanted to disappear.
 Yes, I just officially labelled myself as a creep, didn't I?
 I knew she wouldn't be grateful for it.
-She must have thought either I was lying or I was trying to make her feel better.
+She must have thought either I was lying or I assumed she was baiting for a compliment.
 How should I explain I meant it genuinely without sounding more like a creep?
 The awkward silence came back.
 The sun sank into Lake Iluna, darkness spreading like ink.
 Streetlamps flickered to life, casting soft shadows.
 There was no moon in the sky.
 I wished Luna was here to navigate this social minefield.

 "I suppose you wouldn't really want to be a jerk either—just like I never wanted to be a manly girl," she said, breaking the silence with an unexpected note of vulnerability.
 It was my turn to nod.